EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 	- Increased the scheduled airline to GA/bizjet traffic ratio (less GA traffic).
 	- Minor adjustments/updates to airline traffic.
 	- Added 'rare' traffic (head of state, navaid check)
+*	2.2.1 - 2020/12/19
+	- Adjusted the distribution of traffic for each departure point.